Sep. 15, 2023 UPDATE

 Gokounomiya Shinkosai Festival- 御香宮神幸祭 -

 Although English brochure or any information in foreign languages are unavailable, you will surely enjoy the festival atmosphere without any Japanese language.

 Dynamic Hanagasa parade and gorgeous Mikoshi in Fushimi

 This is one of the highlights of the Shinkosai festival.
-Hanagasa is a type of conical hat adorned with flowers used in Japanese traditional performing arts.
-Hanagasa procession will be taken place in the shopping street in Fushimi area where lots of people gather.
+The Hanagasa is a type of conical hat adorned with flowers used in Japanese traditional performing arts.
+The Hanagasa procession will take place in the shopping street in the Fushimi area where lots of people gather.
 This parade will move in the procession with various kinds of decorated Hanagasa.
 Please enjoy the colorful and various Hanagasa in this Shinkosai festival!

-Mikoshi is a portable shrine carried by men mostly in a festival.
-This Mikoshi procession will be taken place on the last day of the festival as one of the biggest events.
-Formerly, "Senhime Mikoshi” which was offered for the birth of Senhime who was a granddaughter of Tokugawa Ieyasu Shogun was carried by men in this Shinkosai festival.
+The Mikoshi is a portable shrine carried by men mostly in festivals.
+This Mikoshi procession will take place on the last day of the festival as one of the biggest events.
+Formerly, "Senhime Mikoshi", which was offered for the birth of Senhime, who was a granddaughter of the shogun Tokugawa Ieyasu, was carried by men in this Shinkosai festival.
 However, since it is too heavy, this Mikoshi is not carried today.
 Instead, it is displayed in the precinct of the shrine during the Shinkosai festival.

 Stalls in the Shinkosai festival

 There will be more than 100 stalls in the precinct of the shrine during the Shinkosai festival and it will be crowded with lots of visitors.
-We recommend that you try some Takoyaki and Okonomiyaki that are usually eaten in a festival in Japan.
+We recommend that you try some Takoyaki and Okonomiyaki that are usually eaten at festivals in Japan.